integromat/vscode-apps-sdk/README.md

 ### Why Apps Local Development?

 Productivity Boost: Focus on coding without disrupting the live app.
-Collaboration Made Easy: Work alongside teammates without stepping on each other’s toes thankfully to GIT versioning.
+Collaboration Made Easy: Work alongside teammates while keeping the change history tracked, thanks to GIT versioning.

 Peace of Mind: Know exactly what’s in Make by comparing local and remote code.
 Unlock the power of Apps Local Development today and elevate your development experience.
-Say goodbye to instant deployment to production and hello to innovation! 🚀
+Say goodbye to uncontrolled instant deployment to production and hello to safe innovation! 🚀

 _See more in [Apps local development documentation](https://github.com/integromat/vscode-apps-sdk/blob/development/README-apps-local-development.md)._